Kinematic scaling relations of disc galaxies from ionised gas at $z\sim1$ and their connection with dark matter haloes: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we build the Tully-Fisher ($M_\ast-V_{\rm circ,f}$, TFR) and Fall ($j_\ast-M_\ast$, FR) relations for a sample of disc galaxies at $z=0.9$.
-To do so, we first compile galaxies with public IFU H$\alpha$ kinematic data and space-based (JWST and HST) imaging.
-We apply different quality cuts, resulting in a high-quality sample of 43 star-forming rotationally supported discs (Fig.~\ref{fig:sample}) with $5\times10^9 < M_\ast/M_\odot < 2\times10^{11}$ and $0.78 < z < 1.03$, encompassing a cosmic time when the Universe was half its current age.
+In this work, we have built the Tully-Fisher ($M_\ast-V_{\rm circ,f}$, TFR) and Fall ($j_\ast-M_\ast$, FR) relations for a sample of disc galaxies at $z=0.9$.
+To do so, we first compiled a sample of galaxies with public IFU H$\alpha$ kinematic data and space-based (JWST and HST) imaging.
+We applied different quality cuts, resulting in a high-quality sample of 43 star-forming rotationally supported discs (Fig.~\ref{fig:sample}) with $5\times10^9 < M_\ast/M_\odot < 2\times10^{11}$ and $0.78 < z < 1.03$, encompassing a cosmic time when the Universe was half its current age.
 The galaxies in our sample have representative star formation rates, Sérsic indices, and effective radii across our $M_\ast$ and $z$ ranges.

-\looseness=-1 We derive robust kinematic models (Fig.~\ref{fig:pvs}) that enable us to retrieve the intrinsic kinematics of the galaxies, despite the low spatial resolution, thereby improving upon previous literature.
-To account for the pressure-supported motions in our galaxies, we compute realistic asymmetric drift corrections, which allow us to convert our measured H$\alpha$ rotational velocities into circular speeds (whose flat value $V_{\rm circ,f}$ enters the TFR) and stellar rotational velocities ($V_\ast$, which is needed to compute $j_\ast$ for the FR).
+\looseness=-1 We derived robust kinematic models (Fig.~\ref{fig:pvs}) that enabled us to retrieve the intrinsic kinematics of the galaxies, despite the low spatial resolution, thereby improving upon previous literature.
+To account for the pressure-supported motions in our galaxies, we computed realistic asymmetric drift corrections, which allowed us to convert our measured H$\alpha$ rotational velocities into circular speeds (whose flat value $V_{\rm circ,f}$ enters the TFR) and stellar rotational velocities ($V_\ast$, which is needed to compute $j_\ast$ for the FR).

-Paired with spatial and spectral modelling of JWST and HST data, we measure $M_\ast$, $j_\ast$, and $V_{\rm circ,f}$ (in a consistent way as done at $z=0$), and we determine the $z=0.9$ TFR and FR (Fig.~\ref{fig:relationsz1}, see also Fig.~\ref{fig:j_vsigma}).
-We parametrise the observed trends with power-laws (Fig.~\ref{fig:relationsz1} and Table~\ref{tab:coeff_z1}).
+Paired with spatial and spectral modelling of JWST and HST data, we measured $M_\ast$, $j_\ast$, and $V_{\rm circ,f}$ (in a consistent way as done at $z=0$), and we determined the $z=0.9$ TFR and FR (Fig.~\ref{fig:relationsz1}, see also Fig.~\ref{fig:j_vsigma}).
+We parametrised the observed trends with power-laws (Fig.~\ref{fig:relationsz1} and Table~\ref{tab:coeff_z1}).
 We note that the asymmetric drift corrections have a non-negligible impact on the best-fitting TFR and FR, highlighting the importance of applying them.